isomerpages/govtech-gobusiness-main/pages/blog/2022-02-16-post-florte.md

 ### Challenges faced within the floristry sector

 ![The Florte Angeline Pang styling floral arrangement](/images/blog/content/Florte 1.jpg)
-###### Creating these pretty blooms is a time sensitive and time consuming affair due to the delicate nature of flowers (Photo by Raymond Yee, courtesy of Angeline Pang)
+<figcaption> Creating these pretty blooms is a time sensitive and time consuming affair due to the delicate nature of flowers (Photo by Raymond Yee, courtesy of Angeline Pang)</figcaption>

 But the floristry industry has faced its fair share of obstacles.
 Due to the delicate nature of flowers, creating and delivering floral arrangements is a time-sensitive affair.
 Arrangements cannot be created too far in advance of the delivery date in order to maintain the condition of the blooms.